 Listening to Core events¶

-When you interact with the Public API, and with the content repository in particular, Signals may be sent out, allowing you to react to actions triggered by the repository.
+When you interact with the public PHP API, and with the content repository in particular, Signals may be sent out, allowing you to react to actions triggered by the repository.
 Those signals can be received by dedicated services called Slots.

 This recipe will describe how to register a Slot for a dedicated Signal.